 Vittoria made sure of that.

-She stood at the Ferrante marina in a black coat with the lake behind her and said Paolo had died carrying a truth she had been too proud and too protected to hear.
-She said his name in full.
+She called a press conference herself — not her lawyers, not her PR staff, but herself.
+She stood at the Ferrante marina in a black coat with the lake behind her and told the truth.
+She said Paolo’s name in full.
+She admitted she had believed the wrong man because he had spoken the right language.
 She apologized to Elena on camera and to Leo by name.
-She announced a permanent safety audit division at Ferrante Shipping under independent oversight and named it after Paolo Serra.
+She announced a permanent independent safety division at Ferrante Shipping and named it after Paolo Serra.

 The apology did not erase anything.